How to make money on TikTok in 2026

 Keep it easy.
 Do something fun, maybe a mini Q&A, or show how you make something.
 When the chat feels real, people stay longer.

 Lately, TikTok made it possible for viewers to send gifts and even direct tips on regular videos – not just lives.
-It’s a small but steady way for TikTok creators to earn from short clips that people enjoy or find useful.
+It’s a small but steady way for TikTok creators to earn revenue from short clips that people enjoy or find useful.

 Here’s how it usually works: